Related publications

 Moneywise

-Before you buy or renew your insurance policies – whether you’re looking for home, car or travel insurance – it may be worth shopping around to see if you could save money and get a better deal.
+Whether you’re looking for home, car or travel insurance – it's worth checking to see if you could get a better deal.

-When it comes to insurance, don’t just take the first deal you find or accept a renewal offer from your existing provider automatically.
-You can make significant savings by shopping around and comparing prices.
-It doesn’t have to take long: you can do it online or with just a few phone calls.
+When it comes to insurance, do not just take the first deal you find or accept a renewal offer from your existing provider automatically.
+Your insurance provider may even auto-renew your insurance, so it’s best to read any letters or emails carefully.
+You can make big savings by shopping around and comparing prices.
+It does not have to take long: you can do it online or with just a few phone calls.

-Even if you don’t want to change insurer, it’s worth looking at other policies so you can try to negotiate a better deal with your current provider.
+Even if you do not want to change insurer, it’s worth looking at other policies so you can try to negotiate a better deal with your current provider.

 You can use price comparison websites or call different insurance providers to get quotes.
-Bear in mind that some insurance providers don’t appear on price comparison sites, or their special deals might not be listed.
+Bear in mind that some insurance providers do not appear on price comparison sites, or their special deals might not be listed.
 Ask your bank or building society if they offer insurance products too.

 If you use a price comparison site:

-MoneyHelper has more information about using comparison sites.
+MoneyHelper has more information about using price comparison sites.

-If you have complex needs or special requirements, it’s better to contact insurance providers directly, or use an insurance broker or a financial adviser.
+If you have special requirements for your insurance, it’s better to contact insurance providers directly.
+Or you could use an insurance broker.
 A broker may be able to give you expert advice.
 They earn their money from commission, so they won’t charge a fee.
-You can find a broker on the British Insurance Brokers Association website.
-You can search for a financial adviser via the Society of Later Life Advisers.
+You can find a broker on the British Insurance Brokers' Association website.

-With any insurance policy, check the terms and conditions and any exclusions (things that aren’t covered) before you buy.
+With any insurance policy, check the terms and conditions and any exclusions (things that are not covered) before you buy.
 Check the excesses as well.
-An excess is the amount you agree to pay in the event of a claim, before the insurance provider pays anything.
+An excess is the amount you agree to pay when you make a claim, before the insurance provider pays anything.
 Increasing your excess may result in a cheaper policy, but can leave you out of pocket if you have to make a claim.

 When you buy or renew your home insurance policy, base your decision on the cover provided, not just the price.
-The cheapest policy might not be right for you if it has a high excess or doesn't cover what you want, for example.
+The cheapest policy might not be right for you if it has a high excess or does not cover what you want, for example.

-Buildings insurance covers damage to the structure of your home, such as the walls, windows, and any permanent fixtures such as a toilet or fitted kitchen.
+Buildings insurance covers damage to the structure of your home.
+This includes the walls, roof, floors and any permanent fixtures such as a toilet or fitted kitchen.
 If you own your home, you’ll need buildings insurance.
-It’s usually a condition of your mortgage, but you should have protection even if you own your home outright.
-If it’s a leasehold flat, the buildings may be insured by the landlord who owns the freehold.
+It’s usually a condition of your mortgage, but it’s a good idea to have protection even if you own your home outright.
+If it’s a leasehold flat, the building may be insured by the landlord who owns the freehold.
 Check your lease to find out who’s responsible.

 You need to insure yourself for the amount it would cost to completely rebuild your home.
 This is usually less than the sale price of your home.
-You can find advice about working out the cost of rebuilding your home on the Association of British Insurers website, or by using a rebuilding cost calculator.
+You can find advice about working out the cost of rebuilding your home on the Association of British Insurers website, or use their rebuilding cost calculator.

-You may be able to reduce your home insurance premiums if you have good security, such as alarms or good quality locks, or if you’re in a Neighbourhood Watch scheme.
+You may be able to reduce your home insurance premiums if you have good security.
+This can include alarms or good quality locks, or being in a Neighbourhood Watch scheme.
 Some companies offer cheaper policies for older people, who may be considered lower risk.
+The Association of British Insurers has a guide to improving your home security.

-When you take out a policy, be honest about the security that you have and how you use it.
-If your home is broken into and you weren’t using the measures you said you had, your insurer may reject all or part of your claim.
+When you take out a policy, be honest with your insurer about the security that you have and how you use it.
+If your home is broken into and you were not using the measures you said you had, your insurer may reject all or part of your claim.
 Check the small print or phone your insurance company to find out what level of security your policy requires.

 Make sure you understand what the policy covers.
 For example, does it offer new for old to cover the cost of replacing items?
 Are there limits to the amount you can claim?
 MoneyHelper has a guide to what a good contents insurance policy looks like.